Dopamine Other names: Dopamine hydrochloride

 Pharmacokinetic properties

-The plasma half-life of dopamine is approximately two minutes.
-Dopamine is metabolised in the liver, kidneys, and plasma by monoamine oxidase (MAO) and catechol-0-methyltransferase to the inactive compounds homovanillic acid (HVA) and 3,4-dihydroxyphenylacetic acid which are rapidly excreted in the urine.
-In patients receiving MAO inhibitors, the duration of action of dopamine may be as long as 1 hour.
-About 25% of a dose of dopamine is metabolised to norepinephrine within the adrenergic nerve terminals.
+Dopamine hydrochloride has a plasma half-life of about 2 minutes.
+Dopamine hydrochloride is metabolised in the liver, kidneys, and plasma by MAO and catechol-O-methyltransferase to the inactive compounds homovanillic acid (HVA) and 3, 4-dihydroxyphenylacetic acid.
+In patients receiving MAO inhibitors, the duration of action of dopamine hydrochloride may be as long as 1 hour.
+About 25% of a dose of dopamine hydrochloride is metabolised to norepinephrine within the adrenergic nerve terminals.

-Dopamine is excreted in urine principally as HVA and its sulfate and glucuronide conjugates and as 3, 4-dihydroxyphenylacetic acid.
+Dopamine hydrochloride is excreted in urine principally as HVA and its sulfate and glucuronide conjugates and as 3, 4-dihydroxyphenylacetic acid.
 A very small fraction of a dose is excreted unchanged.
-Following administration of radio labelled dopamine, approximately 80% of the radioactivity reportedly is excreted in urine within 24 hours.
+Following administration of radio labelled dopamine hydrochloride, approximately 80 % of the radioactivity reportedly is excreted in urine within 24 hours.

 Preclinical safety data